smlee/WatchDog/README.md

 URL soon (and Usage instructions; maybe even Node-Webkit/NW.js)
 ## History
-Born in the thick of Battle(Hack-NYC-2015), WatchDog was conceived when a professional theif evaded security cameras and stole a team members unattended laptop.
-Because another team-member knew of a friend who recently had her mobile phone stolen,that same week, and had been already been thinking about how to precent theft of WiFi-enabled browser-capable mobile devices.
+Born in the thick of Battle(Hack-NYC-2015), WatchDog was conceived when a professional theif evaded security cameras and stole a teammember's unattended laptop.
+Because another teammember knew of a friend who recently had her mobile phone stolen,that same week, and had been already been thinking about how to precent theft of WiFi-enabled browser-capable mobile devices.